PRECIOUSAKINNAWO/SKILLHARVEST-ASSIGNMENT/README.md

 ## Skill Harvest Inventory
 ---
-This is a response to Assigment to prove I undestood what was taught in class.
+This is a response to an Assigment to prove I undestood what was taught in class.
 # Project Overview
 ---
 This Data analysis seeks to sort through the data of an e-commerce company.
 It contains the visual representation of the company's data to enable ease in analysing and helps us to make competent decisions and tell compelling stories.